 You can record a name such as “Dad,” Mom,” “Virginia,” and then associate that name with the number of the person with that name.
-Then, when he or she calls you, your recording is played back, instead of the VoiceAnnounce male voice that reads the telephone number digits.
+Then, when they call you, your recording plays back, instead of the VoiceAnnounce male voice that reads the telephone number digits.
 The machine has enough memory for up to 50 of these name recordings.

 Recent Calls List

 This box remembers the last 99 incoming unique telephone numbers.
 You can scroll through this list, and the unit reads the numbers or your associated recorded names back.
 Once this list becomes full, old call records are automatically deleted as new calls come in (first in, firs out).
 The unit also condenses numbers in the list.
 E.g. If a caller from the same number calls you five times, this does NOT take up five entries in the call log.
 Only one entry in the list is made for each unique caller, no matter how many times they call.
 Just the date and time in that entry are updated with each new call from them.

 Non volatile memory.
 The unit does not forget your names and assigned numbers during power outages.
 Even if you disconnect it from the phone line or opt not to install the backup batteries, these values are not erased by power failures.